Drug interactions between amoxicillin and Phenylephrine HD

 - Urinary Tract Infection

-A total of 1111 drugs (5863 brand and generic names) are known to interact with Phenylephrine HD.
+A total of 1120 drugs are known to interact with Phenylephrine HD.

 - Phenylephrine HD is a member of the drug class upper respiratory combinations.